couchbaselabs/dcp-documentation/commands/stats-vbucket-seqno.md

 ##Stats VBucket-Seqno

 The Stats VBucket-Seqno command is used to obtain the current High Sequence Number/VBucket UUID for one or all VBuckets on a Couchbase node.

 ####Binary Implementation

 See the stats command for details on the packet format for stats commands.
-Stats VBucket-Seqno can be used by placing the string "vbucket-seqno" into the key section of a stats packet to receive High Sequence Number/VBucket UUID pairs for all VBuckets on a given node.
-To receive a the High Sequence NUmber/VBucket UUID pair for a single VBucket then you can set the key in the stats command to "vbucket-seqno <vbid>".
+Stats VBucket-Seqno can be used by placing the string `vbucket-seqno` into the key section of a stats packet to receive High Sequence Number/VBucket UUID pairs for all VBuckets on a given node.
+To receive a the High Sequence NUmber/VBucket UUID pair for a single VBucket then you can set the key in the stats command to `vbucket-seqno <vbid>`.

 #####Returns